-Landscape Report for the North Field NHL was extensively reviewed by the CNMI HPO in 2009.
-Based on the results of these studies, construction of the Platoon Battle Course would adversely impact site TN00234 (Japanese Churo Village [Old Village]), TN0002 (former Camp Churo cemetery), 5007 (Japanese fields and structures), 5021 (Japanese farmstead), and 5009 (Japanese farmstead) (Figure 12.2-3).
-The Rifle KD Range project construction would impact site TN0030 (West Field).
-The Automated Combat Pistol/MP Firearms Qualification Course project construction would adversely affect site TN0030 (West Field).
+The Platoon Battle Course project construction would take place in an area of high and medium archaeological probability and would adversely affect site TN00234 (Japanese Churo Village), TN0002 (U.S., Camp Churo cemetery), 5007 (Japanese fields and structures), 5021 (Japanese farmstead), and 5009 (Japanese farmstead) (Figure 12.2-3).
+The Rifle KD Range project construction would take place in an area of high archaeological probability and impact site TN0030 (West Field).
+The Automated Combat Pistol/Multipurpose Firearms Qualification Course project construction would adversely affect site TN0030 (West Field).

-The Field Firing Range project construction would take place in an area with historic properties.
-Ground excavation and soil removal have the potential to adversely affect site TN0030 (West Field).
+The Field Firing Range project construction would take place in an area of high archaeological probability.
+Ground excavation and soil removal have the potential to adversely affect archaeological resources known in the project area including site TN0030 (West Field).
 The bivouac areas would impact site TN0030 (West Field) as Marines would be camping and using these areas for training purposes.